distributed-systems-co/.github/profile/README.md

-# International Distributed Systems Corporation (IDSC)
+# Distributed Systems & Co.

 Hi!
-I'm Arthur, the founder of IDSC.
-Distributed Systems is a platform built by IDSC to enable 1 person billion dollar companies.
-I built a platform for building and deploying autonomous AI agents that work together.
+I'm Arthur, the founder of DSCO.

+Distributed Systems is a platform built by DSCO to enable 1 person billion dollar companies by building and deploying autonomous AI agents that work together.
 Our agents communicate, learn, and adapt through natural language interactions.

 ![Landing Page](idsc.png)